Buck English: Capture

 The capture of Buck by Sheriff Bell reads like a Wild West novel.
 He was so badly wounded and had lost so much blood that many thought he would not survive.
 He did recover, however, and returned to San Quentin to serve yet another sentence.

 Buck was not as well known as Black Bart and other Western gunmen of the time, but he created fear wherever he went.
 Although he was arrested for his robberies and attacks on the general population, Buck had his hands in many other criminal activities, including cattle rustling, which he served less than a year in jail for.

 Later life

 Buck ended up living long enough to enjoy freedom again after his release from prison.
-He died in San Francisco on January 15, 1915 of natural causes, unlike his brothers, all of whom all died violent deaths.
+He died in San Francisco on January 15, 1915 of natural causes, unlike his brothers, all of whom died violent deaths.